Sir Robert Kotewall Professor in Public Health Professor: Chair of Community Medicine

 MAIN RESEARCH INTERESTS

 Professor Lam’s research interests are on epidemiology and control of noncommunicable diseases with a major focus on tobacco and other lifestyle related diseases.
-He is principal investigator of several major epidemiological studies, including the Hong Kong Lifestyle and Mortality Study (40,000 subjects), Guangzhou Occupational Cohort Study (160,000 subjects), Hong Kong 1997 Birth Cohort Study (8,300 subjects), Hong Kong Elderly Health Services Cohort Study (60,000 subjects), Guangzhou Biobank Cohort Study (30,000 subjects) and FAMILY project (A Jockey Club Initiative for a Harmonious Society; donation HK$250 million).
-As principal investigator of FAMILY project, he has collaborated with numerous social service organisations on many community based research projects to promote family health, happiness and harmony (3Hs) based on public health approaches and positive psychology.
+He is/was principal investigator of several major epidemiological studies, including the Hong Kong Lifestyle and Mortality Study (40,000 subjects), Guangzhou Occupational Cohort Study (160,000 subjects), Hong Kong 1997 Birth Cohort Study (8,300 subjects), Hong Kong Elderly Health Services Cohort Study (60,000 subjects), Guangzhou Biobank Cohort Study (30,000 subjects) and FAMILY project (A Jockey Club Initiative for a Harmonious Society; donation HK$250 million).
+As principal investigator of FAMILY project, he has collaborated with numerous social service and health related organisations on many community based projects to promote family health, happiness and harmony (3Hs) based on public health approaches and positive psychology with vigorous evaluation.
 In FAMILY project Phase 2, he initiated “Zero Time Exercise” as a new approach to promote physical activity since 2014.
 Because of the zero wine and beer tax in Hong Kong since 2008, he is involved in alcohol control and related research.
 He has published over 700 papers in international peer reviewed journals.
 As from January 2018, he is prinicipal investigator of the Jockey Club Smart Family Link Project (donation HK$157 million) to use information communication technology to enhance family services and well being in Hong Kong.
 He is committed to research on simple interventions to promote smoking cessation, healthy eating, healthy weight, physical activity (zero time exercise) and mental health.

 ACHIEVEMENTS IN TOBACCO CONTROL